LujainAlthobaiti/Machine_Learning_Bootcamp_By_SDAIA/README.md

 **- Covid19_Detector:** <be>

-  We will Detection COVID 19 using Logistic Regression in this project.
+  We will detect COVID-19 using Logistic Regression in this project.

+**- A fusion of multi linear & Logistic Regression:** <be>

+  As part of this task, we'll create a model to the dataset is an artificial collection of characteristics connected to houses and their associated costs to estimate their cost.